Super Bowl LIV halftime show: Legacy

 In 2021, TicketSource revealed that the 2020 Super Bowl halftime show starring Shakira and Jennifer Lopez is the world's most popular halftime show in history.
 Similarly, it is considered as the most popular female performance in history.
 The show came second to only Queen's 1985 Live Aid performance as the world's most popular live performance in history.
-The halftime show is also the most viewed Super Bowl halftime show on YouTube.
+The halftime show is also the most viewed Super Bowl halftime show on YouTube with 323 million views as of March 2025.
 Peaking with 12.1 million viewers, it is also the most viewed halftime in Canada in history, almost one-third of the country's population.

+In July 2023, a wax figure of Lopez based on her opening look during the show was unveiled at Madame Tussauds New York.
+It features her "sitting atop a replica of the Empire State Building-inspired pole Lopez was perched on in the Super Bowl performance."

 Documentary

-A documentary film based on the show titled Jennifer Lopez: Halftime was directed by Amanda Micheli.
+A Jennifer Lopez documentary film based on the show titled Jennifer Lopez: Halftime was directed by Amanda Micheli.
 It premiered on the 2022 Tribeca Film Festival on June 8 and was released on Netflix on June 14, 2022.